-Minn.
-Stat.
-Section CHARTER SCHOOLS Yes No Workpaper Reference • This section does not apply to property or materials acquired or produced by charter schools for sale to the general public in the ordinary course of business.
+Section Yes No Reference This section does not apply to property or materials acquired or produced by charter schools for sale to the general public in the ordinary course of business.

 Part III.
-Designation of Depository § 124E.16, subd.
+Designation of Depository

+§ 124E.16, subd.
 1 Pursuant to Minn.
 Stat. § 124E.16, subd.
-1, charter schools are subject to and must comply with §§ 118A.01, 118A.02, 118A.03, 118A.04, 118A.05, and 118A.06. § 118A.01, subd.
+1, charter schools are subject to and must comply with §§ 118A.01, 118A.02, 118A.03, 118A.04, 118A.05, and 118A.06.

+§ 118A.01, subd.
 4 "Public funds" for the purpose of this section means all general, special, permanent, trust, or other funds, regardless of source or purpose, held or administered by a charter school, unless otherwise restricted.
 Minn.
 Stat. § 118A.01, subd.
+4.

-4. § 118A.02, subd.
-1 A. In the case of a charter school: Has each depository of public funds been designated by the charter school's governing body, or by its treasurer or chief financial officer, if the charter school has authorized them to make such a designation? § 118A.01, subd.
+§ 118A.02, subd.
+1 A. In the case of a charter school:

+Has each depository of public funds been designated by the charter school's governing body, or by its treasurer or chief financial officer, if the charter school has authorized them to make such a designation?

+§ 118A.01, subd.
 3 2.
-Is each depository one of the following: a. a savings association; b. a commercial bank; c. a trust company; d. a credit union; or e. an industrial loan and thrift company?
+Is each depository one of the following:

+a. a savings association;

+b. a commercial bank;

+c. a trust company;

+d. a credit union; or

+e. an industrial loan and thrift company?

 Part IV.
 Insuring or Securing Deposits § 118A.03, subds.
 1 & 3 A. If a charter school desires to deposit an amount in excess of deposit insurance, it must obtain a bond or collateral which, when computed at its market value, shall be at least ten percent more than the amount of the excess deposit.
-B. Review the general principles of FDIC coverage in section 1 and complete the spreadsheet in this section to determine the amount of the charter school's funds that are not insured and thus need to be either bonded or collateralized.
-Deposits held by credit unions are covered by separate deposit insurance rules promulgated by the National Credit Union
+B. Complete the spreadsheet in this section to determine the amount of the charter school's funds that are not insured and thus need to be either bonded or collateralized.
+Deposits held by credit unions are covered by separate deposit insurance rules promulgated by the National Credit Union Administration (NCUA).
+C. Was collateral coverage sufficient?
+(Answer after completing the spreadsheet on pages 1-13.)

-Administration (NCUA).

-Was collateral coverage sufficient?

-(Answer after completing the spreadsheet on page 9-13.)